AmnonOwed/P5_MathAndVectors/README.md

 ####LineNormal
 PVector-based.
 Find the normal of a line between point A and B (aka two perpendicular lines).

+####PointInTriangle
+PVector-based.
+Check if point P is in triangle ABC.

 ####RectanglesOutline
 PVector-based.
 Find the outer perimeter (outline) of two intersecting rectangles.